Jack Holloway (ecologist): Early life

 Along with his mother and father, Holloway grew up in rural New Zealand until 1916.
-His family moved for several years until finally they settled down in the town of Dunedin.
+His family moved for several years until finally they settled down in the city of Dunedin.
 His father then became a lecturer of botany at the University of Otago.
 Jack Holloway spent most of his childhood attending a boarding school in Oamaru.
 As a small boy, he enjoyed climbing.
 After he graduated from the Waitaki Boys' High School in Oamaru he went on to further his schooling at the University of Otago, like his father before him.
 Holloway graduated in 1937 with a Master of Science degree and honours in botany and chemistry.

 Alpine exploration

 By the 1930s, John Thorpe Holloway was an established mountaineer.
 He explored many places, but two of the most known explorations he led were on the Barrier and Olivine ranges.
 Over the course of eight years Holloway made over 50 new ascents on the Olivine and Barrier Ranges, including discovering twelve new passes, and he produced detailed maps.
 No one before Holloway had made maps of these mountain ranges.
 Once Holloway had mapped these new lands, exploration in New Zealand was changed.
 Holloway led many explorations during what were called the "depression years."
 He would often trade maps that he had made for food rations in order to survive.
 Holloway became a member of the New Zealand Alpine Club.